Updated: May 30, 2022

 If you haven't yet started stocking cashews in your pantry then now's the time!
-Cashews are so important in plant-based eating due to their versatility.
+Cashews are an essential component in plant-based recipe creation due to their versatility.
 They can be made into a sweet or savory creamy or sauce very easily.
-You don't have to necessarily soak cashews, however, I find that creams and sauces are much more silky smooth when cashews are soaked for 4-6 hours (easy to do while you're sleeping).
+You don't have to necessarily soak cashews, however, I find that creams and sauces are much more silky smooth when cashews are soaked in water for 1–2 hours before blending.
 Cashews can easily be made into cashew cheese, sour cream, cream cheese, alfredo sauce, or as a sweet treat like this vanilla cashew cream that pairs perfectly with fruit crisps, vegan pies, or as a fresh fruit dip.

 Prep time: 5 minutes